Scribery/tlog/README.md

   `--follow`), or to the specified timestamp (see `tlog-play(8)` for details),
 * and `q` for quitting playback.

+### Rate-limiting during recording

+Both `tlog-rec` and `tlog-rec-session` can be setup to limit the rate at which recording's messages are logged. `Tlog-rec` accepts three options:
+`--limit-rate=NUMBER`, `--limit-burst=NUMBER`, and `--limit-action=STRING`,
+which specify rate limit in bytes per second, burst limit in bytes, and the limit action (pass/delay/drop), respectively.
+The same parameters can be changed using `limit.rate`, `limit.burst`, and `limit.action` configuration parameters for both `tlog-rec` and `tlog-play`.

+The default `pass` limit action lets all the messages through unhindered, effectively disabling rate-limiting.
+You can throttle logging, and slow down the user's terminal I/O using the `delay` limit action.
+Finally, you can simply drop the captured I/O, going above the rate and burst limits, using the `drop` action.
+See `tlog-rec(8)`, `tlog-rec.conf(5)`, and `tlog-rec-session.conf(5)` for details.

 ### Playing back partial recordings

 By default `tlog-play` will terminate playback, if it notices out-of-order or